Foundation models for healthcare AI

 The healthcare industry is undergoing a revolutionary transformation driven by the power of artificial intelligence (AI).
 While existing large language models like GPT-4 show tremendous promise for clinical text-based tasks and general-purpose multimodal reasoning, they struggle to understand non-text multimodal healthcare data such as medical imaging—radiology, pathology, ophthalmology—and other specialized medical text like longitudinal electronic medical records.
 They also find it challenging to process non-text modalities like signal data, genomic data, and protein data, much of which isn't publicly available.

-The Azure AI model catalog available in AI Studio and Azure Machine Learning studio provides healthcare foundation models that facilitate AI-powered analysis of various medical data types and expand well beyond medical text comprehension into the multimodal reasoning about medical data.
+The Azure AI model catalog available in AI Foundry and Azure Machine Learning studio provides healthcare foundation models that facilitate AI-powered analysis of various medical data types and expand well beyond medical text comprehension into the multimodal reasoning about medical data.
 These AI models can integrate and analyze data from diverse sources that come in various modalities, such as medical imaging, genomics, clinical records, and other structured and unstructured data sources.
 The models also span several healthcare fields like dermatology, ophthalmology, radiology, and pathology.

 Microsoft first-party models